junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I certainly hope that is true."
 Cas nods.

 They walk past the crowds, taking a short cut through the underpass in Bethesda Terrace.
 The fountain splashes under the bright sun, an angel statue standing on the very top.
 Not many people around the fountain today, only a couple of old people strolling slowly.
 A busker is singing some beautiful folk songs with a weathered guitar.
-Cas leaves a twenty-dollar bill in his open guitar box.
+Cas leaves a twenty-dollar bill in his opened guitar box.

 "That's Hannah," Cas points at the angel statue on the fountain when they pass it.
 "I know her."